runmad/SelfSizingUITableViewCellExample/README.md

 # SelfSizingUITableViewCellExample
-Example of how to create self-sizing UITableViewCells
+Example of how to create self-sizing UITableViewCells using Auto Layout

 ![](Screenshot.png)